Eastern Bay Regional Restoration

 Eastern Bay

-The Eastern Bay Sanctuary is located along the southern shore of Eastern Bay, a medium 2 salinity region (Zone 2) with an average salinity between 12 and 14 ppt and lies within NOAA Codes 027 and 039.
+The Eastern Bay Sanctuary is located along the southern shore of Eastern Bay, a medium salinity (Zone 2) region with an average salinity between 12 and 14 ppt and lies within NOAA Codes 027 and 039.
 The sanctuary was created in 2010 and encompasses 4,521 acres of which 939 acres (21%) are historic oyster bottom (as charted in the Yates Oyster Survey from 1906 to 1912 plus its amendments).
 There are 7 historic oyster bars that have a portion of their area within the sanctuary.
-Eastern Bay sanctuary received a restoration planting in 2020 of 16 million hatchery spat-on-shell by Oyster Recovery Partnership.
-In 2022, DNR planted 74.7 million spat-on-shell on Tilghman’s Point using small-scale restoration funding.
+Eastern Bay sanctuary received a restoration planting in 2020 of 16 million hatchery spat-on-shell.

 Cox Creek

-The Cox Creek Sanctuary is located in a tributary of Eastern Bay, a low salinity region (Zone 1) with an average salinity between 5 and 11 ppt and lies within NOAA Code 039.
+The Cox Creek Sanctuary is located in a tributary of Eastern Bay, a low salinity (Zone 1) region with an average salinity between 5 and 11 ppt and lies within NOAA Code 039.
 The sanctuary was created in 2010 and encompasses 2,112 acres of which 939 acres (45%) are historic oyster bottom (as charted in the Yates Oyster Survey from 1906 to 1912 plus its amendments).
-There are nine historic oyster bars within the sanctuary, one of which (Ringgold Middleground) is located only partially within the sanctuary.
-The only replenishment or restoration plantings to have occurred since 2006 are Marylanders Grow Oysters.
-Marylanders Grow Oysters plantings occurred between 2011 and 2015 on Jones Hole bar.
-In 2023, DNR planted 75 million spat-on-shell on Ringold Middleground using capital funds as part of the Eastern Bay Regional Project.
-Additional plantings are expected in 2024.
+There are nine historic oyster bars within the sanctuary, one of which (Ringold Middleground) is located only partially within the sanctuary.
+No replenishment or restoration plantings have occurred since 2006 with the exception of Marylanders Grow Oysters.
+Marylanders Grow Oysters plantings occurred between 2011 and 2015 on Jones Hole oyster bar.
+So far since the start of the Eastern Bay project (2023-2025), DNR has planted 100.2M spat-on-shell on Ringold Middleground, 6.9M spat-on-shell on Pea Hill, and 18.4M spat-on-shell on Erickson Sands.

 Prospect Bay Complex- Cabin Creek, Prospect Bay and Mill Hill